 If a lighting improvement consists of solely lighting controls, the lighting fixture baseline is the existing fluorescent fixtures with the existing lamps and ballasts or, if retrofitted, new fluorescent fixtures with new lamps and ballasts as defined in Lighting Audit and Design Tool shown in Appendix C. In either case, the kWinst for the purpose of the algorithm is set to kWbase.

-Table 33-75-75-8: Lighting Controls
+Table 3-7: Lighting Controls Assumptions